8legged/8legged.github.io/_linkblog/2015-06-02-visualizations-in-games-algorithms-and-more.md

 ---
 layout: linkblog
-title: "Visualising Algorithms, Game Building, and More"
+title: "Visualizations in Games, Algorithms, and More"
 ---
 A bunch of links to keep track of cool sites.